hophacker/euler/README.md

 After so many frustrations and disappointments from all those libraries, I decided to implement my own!

-As a result, Euler has two parts now, one for normal math problems, such as calculating the sum of all the factors from a given number, the other is for big integer problems, such as calculating the greatest common divisor(GCD) of "123412341234123412341234123412341234"  and "12312312312414123123412312312312312412314123".
+As a result, Euler has two parts now, one for normal math problems, such as calculating the sum of all the factors from a given number, the other is for big integer problems, such as calculating the greatest common divisor(GCD) of ```123412341234123412341234123412341234```  and ```12312312312414123123412312312312312412314123```.

 How to use `Big Integer Library`
 ============
-Down Euler to your project folder: `git clone https://github.com/hophacker/euler`
+Clone Euler to your project folder: `git clone https://github.com/hophacker/euler`

-Now, make it! `make` and then all the objects and targets will appear in the folder "lib".
+Make it, and all the objects and targets will go into folder "lib".

 Open the file "testBigIntBase.cc", you will find lots of examples about how to use the BigInteger library.

-Some cool examples here:
+Feel lazy to check the code?
+Here are some cool examples:

 **(1)Get GCD of the two numbers I give above:**